jpacg/awesome-stars/README.md

 ## TypeScript

-- [fkie-cad/friTap](https://github.com/fkie-cad/friTap) - The goal of this project is to help researchers to analyze traffic encapsulated in SSL or TLS.
 - [oldj/SwitchHosts](https://github.com/oldj/SwitchHosts) - Switch hosts quickly!
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [SeeFlowerX/frida-protobuf](https://github.com/SeeFlowerX/frida-protobuf) -